irfndi/meets-match/introduction.md

 - **Deployment**: Deploy the bot using a cloud platform, such as AWS or Heroku, ensuring scalability, security, and reliability.
 - **User Feedback**: Launch a beta version and gather user feedback to identify areas for improvement.
 - **Maintenance**: Regularly update dependencies, monitor performance using tools like Prometheus and Grafana, and enhance security measures to keep the bot running smoothly.

+For more information on connecting to Supabase, visit the [Supabase Documentation](https://supabase.com/docs/guides/database/connecting-to-postgres).